scmbreeze/scm_breeze/README.markdown

 ```

-You can use these shortcuts with system commands by passing your command through `exec_git_expand_args`
+You can use these shortcuts with system commands by passing your command through `exec_scmb_expand_args`
 (default alias is 'ge'):